lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 successful, the server returns the CMP response in the content of the HTTP response.
 The HTTP response status code in this case MUST be 200 (OK) status code; other Successful 2xx status codes MUST NOT be used for this purpose.
-HTTP responses to pushed CMP announcement messages (i.e., CA Certificate Announcement, Certificate Announcement, Revocation Announcement, and Certificate Revocation List (CRL) Announcement) utilize the status codes 201 and 202 to identify whether the received information was processed.
+HTTP responses to pushed CMP announcement messages described in {{sect-3.7}}
+utilize the status codes 201 and 202 to identify whether the received information was processed.